SoftMoonWebWare/MasterColorPicker/README.md

     Specializes in color-harmony, shows light/dark shades (monochromatic) of a selected hue and its complement, triadic complements, split-complements, and analogous colors, all in one color-wheel.
 Includes a “websafe colors” setting;  Colorblind assistant shows protan, deutan, & tritan simulations of the palette and selected color.

 Spectral Progressive Color Picker™
     Shows the progression of colors in steps based on the RGB color-space.
-Works with browsers as far back as Internet Exploder 6.
+Works with browsers as far back as Internet Exploder 6. (note however, this project overall does not any longer support any version of MSIE, although early versions even supported IE9+)

 BeezEye Color Picker™
     Classic color-wheel shows HSL, HSV/HSB, HCG, and CMYK color-spaces (one at a time) with user-controlled Lightness/Brightness/Gray/Black.